scikit-learn/enhancement_proposals/slep016/proposal.rst

 to the grid search case.
 This algorithm enables the specification of searches over components in a pipeline as well as their parameters.

-Where the search estimator perfoming the 'extract' algorithm extracts an empty grid or distribution altogether for the given estimator, it should raise a ``ValueError``, indicative of likely user error.
+If the search estimator perfoming the 'extract' algorithm extracts an empty grid or distribution altogether for the given estimator, it should raise a `ValueError`, indicative of likely user error.
+Note that this allows a step in a `Pipeline` to have an empty search space as long as at least one step of that `Pipeline` defines a non-empty search space.

 Backward compatibility
 ----------------------